 Data warehousing concepts have evolved considerably from single stack repositories to logical warehouses, enabling real-time data virtualization and multi-dimensional data processing.
 Old school approaches for modern world data warehousing initiatives is creating setbacks for enterprises.
-Conventional approaches like Enterprise Service Bus (ESB) don't support the increase in data growth, structured or unstructured data, and cloud-born data.
+Conventional approaches like Enterprise Service Bus (ESB) don't support the growing data, structured or unstructured data, and cloud-born data.
 Enterprises need to remodel their strategy to modernize their warehouse and harness more value out of the data.

 Modern data warehousing has undergone a sea change since the advent of cloud technologies.
 Today’s data warehouses focus more on value rather than transaction processing.
 Modern data warehouses are primarily built for analysis.